 - Digital outputs trigger an event when they are set. - There is only one possible event for each digital output (red level). - Default reading points (here only the number of the respective digital output) are fixed elements in SM4 and can neither be changed nor deleted by the user.
 This ensures that the most important reading points are always recorded in the log. - On the reading points level there are Condition reading points in addition to Default and Condition reading points.
 Here, the reading points that were used when creating shutdown conditions are recorded automatically.
-With the aid of Condition reading points, it is possible to identify in the log why a digital output was set at a certain time, e.g. because the hygro-thermo sensor exceeded a certain temperature.
+With the aid of Condition reading points, it is possible to identify in the log as to why a digital output was set at a certain time, e.g. because the hygro-thermo sensor exceeded a certain temperature.
 This makes more sense if there are several conditions, because the log then also shows which of them led to the DO being set (e.g. temperature or humidity or wind force).

-Here you can see that in the Switching of Digital Outputs window, a condition has been created for setting such an output.
+Here you can see that a condition created for setting such an output has been set in the Switching of Digital Outputs window.
 This condition is listed in the Events window as a Condition reading point.